 • Risky Wrinkle Removers? - Dr. Weil, 5/16/03

 • Green Tea Gives Skin Healthy Glow - HealthDay, 5/15/03 - "Green tea contains compounds called polyphenols, which help eliminate free radicals.
 These free radicals can cause cancer by altering DNA.
 Polyphenols also protect healthy cells while promoting the death of cancer cells ...
 Cells that migrate toward the surface of the skin normally live about 28 days, and by day 20 they basically sit on the upper layer of the skin getting ready to die.
 But EGCG reactivates them ...
-EGCG may offer potential benefits for skin conditions including psoriasis, rosacea, wrinkles and wounds" - See iHerb or Vitacosticon green tea extracts.
+EGCG may offer potential benefits for skin conditions including psoriasis, rosacea, wrinkles and wounds" - See iHerb green tea extracts.
 My favorite is Jarrow green tea at iHerb.

 • Vitamin K and niacin good for complexion, experts say - HealthDay, 3/26/03 - "Vitamin K was found to be successful in treating dark circles under the eyes.
 It's also been found effective for treating bruising on the face following dermatologic procedures such as laser treatment for spider veins ...
 Niacin shows promise as an over-the-counter ingredient in anti-aging products"